Undeleted

 The digital debris people leave behind when they discard their smartphones for a newer model is the subject of an eye-opening arts and design project funded by the Commonwealth Cyber Initiative (CCI).

-Michael McDermott, an assistant professor in graphic design in George Mason University’s School of Art, created 80 unique videos from 14 different cell phones showing easily recovered or simply never deleted images, texts, web histories, location data, and videos.
+Michael McDermott, an assistant professor in graphic design in George Mason University’s School of Art, created 80 unique videos after sorting through hundreds of cell phones showing easily recovered or simply never deleted images, texts, web histories, location data, and videos.

 “The goal of the project is for people to see themselves in the information presented from the phones,” McDermott explained.
 “I want to get people to consider their own information and what they can do to protect that information when getting rid of a device.
 I think a lot of people don’t consider the volume of data on their phones and that there are tools available for someone to extract that data if it is there.
 I hope people walk away thinking that they need to be more careful about their digital-selves.”